Why is a Recession a Great Time to Start a Company

 Starting a business at a time where the economy is slow is hard and requires a lot of work.
 Entrepreneurs are scrambling to figure out how to find angel investors.
 At the same time, they are working to understand and increase their customer base.
 An economic downturn allows start-ups to focus on their customers at a much deeper level.
 Solving problems can now happen at scale.

 For example, technology-based start-ups at this period will go through a phase of product development and refining the existing products for maximised utilisation.
-Start-ups will also look for a company advisor who can help maximise the revenue the company acquires.
+Start-ups will also look for a business plan consultant in Mumbai who can help maximise the revenue the company acquires.

 2. Reduction in hiring costs

 With an economic downturn and massive unemployment, the main positive is that companies now have a bigger pool to fish from.
 Newly hired employees in a time of economic recession are willing to work for lowered salaries.
-A company advisor can be of great help in the hiring process.
+A business plan consultant in Mumbai can be of great help in the hiring process.
 During an economic downturn, large companies are bound to let go of a plethora of employees.
-A company advisor helps pick out the good fish from the bad ones.
+A business plan consultant in Mumbai helps pick out the good fish from the bad ones.

 3. Moving with the tide